 First, you should know the average distance you need to measure, especially if you have a limited budget.
 What is a typical hunting range for your needs?
 A cost-friendly RF binocular would work fine for distances less than 1000 yards.
 If you require more distance, we recommend investing in a high-end pair of quality rangefinding binos.

 The distance that a laser rangefinder can measure depends on what type of target you are marking.
 Laser rangefinders emit electromagnetic pulses in laser beams via their optoelectronic systems.
+This is the same technology used in the latest rangefinding crossbow scopes.

 The laser beam is reflected off the target's surface and returns to the rangefinder.
 Then the rangefinder's system processes the beam to calculate an accurate distance.
 The set speed of the laser is relative to the time it takes to travel determines your target's distance.